.

 character.noun,.plural.characters

-the character of a man, woman and child or a place, consists of all the qualities they have that make them distinct from other people or places; if something has a particular character, it has a particular quality; you use character to say what kind of individual someone is, for example, if you say that someone is a strange character, you mean they are strange (it's the quality of high consciousness that makes the Creator's character what He is); the aggregate.(formed by the collection of or conjunction {combining} of particulars into a whole) of features and traits that form the apparent individual nature of someone or something; the combination of qualities or features that distinguishes one individual, group or thing from another; disposition; distinguishing features or attributes, as of an individual, a group or a category; character in this comparison is a distinctive.feature of a group or category (Natural Selection, entailing.divergence of character and the extinction of less improved forms."....Charles Darwin); quality; type; moral or ethical strength (he possessed enough character to not be involved with them); an individual, especially one who is peculiar or eccentric (an odd individual and somewhat of a shady character); an individual portrayed in an artistic piece, such as a drama or novel (who was the main character in the movie?); a mark or symbol used in a writing system (the characters shown on a keyboard); characterization in fiction or drama (a script that is weak in plot but strong in character; a character actor was needed to play the part of Mark Twain); compare individuality
+the character of a man, woman and child or a place, consists of all the qualities they have that make them distinct from other people or places; if something has a particular character, it has a particular quality; you use character to say what kind of individual someone is, for example, if you say that someone is a strange character, you mean they are strange (it's the quality of high consciousness that makes the Creator's character what He is); the aggregate.(formed by the collection of or conjunction {combining} of particulars into a whole) of features and traits that form the apparent individual nature of someone or something; the combination of qualities or features that distinguishes one individual, group or thing from another (that group is bad and this group is good); disposition; distinguishing features or attributes, as of an individual, a group or a category; character in this comparison is a distinctive.feature of a group or category (Natural Selection, entailing.divergence of character and the extinction of less improved forms."....Charles Darwin); quality; type; moral or ethical strength (he possessed enough character to not be involved with them); an individual, especially one who is peculiar or eccentric (an odd individual and somewhat of a shady character); an individual portrayed in an artistic piece, such as a drama or novel (who was the main character in the movie?); a mark or symbol used in a writing system (the characters shown on a keyboard); characterization in fiction or drama (a script that is weak in plot but strong in character; a character actor was needed to play the part of Mark Twain); compare individuality

 Genetics:.a structure, function or attribute determined by a gene or group of genes